haydenstone/k8s-minikube-kali-helloworld/README.md

 ### Task 3.
 Deploy Your Application to Minikube

-Now, let's deploy our containerized application to our Minikube cluster.
+Now, let's deploy our containerized application to our Minikube cluster, pulling the image from the remote repository.

 1. Verify `kubectl` is configured to use Minikube: